The History of Money for Kids is something every teen needs to know about. We are going to talk from bartering to banknotes and everything in between.

 If you want to learn more about how credit works, check out this blog post!

-The history of money is in the past, but it’s just the beginning for your future.
+In this lesson about the history of money for kids, the history may be in the past, but it’s just the beginning for your future.

 Learning about the history of money is the first step in adequately handling your money and being trustworthy with it.
-I hope you enjoyed this little history of money and added a bit to your financial literacy.
+I hope you enjoyed the history of money for kids and added a bit to your financial literacy.

 For more interesting stories about money and finance, check out some of our other blog posts or some of our awesome podcasts where you can learn how to save, spend and invest all that paper money just like the grown-ups do.